Cancer Screening

 View Patient Education

-Cancer can sometimes be detected in asymptomatic patients via regular physical examinations and screening tests.
+Cancer can sometimes be detected in patients who do not have symptoms via regular physical examinations and screening tests.
 (See also Overview of Cancer.)

 Physical examinations for cancers of the thyroid, oral cavity, skin, lymph nodes, testes, prostate, cervix, and ovaries should be a part of routine medical care.

-Screening tests are tests that are done in asymptomatic patients at risk.
+Screening tests are tests that are done in patients who do not have symptoms but who are at risk.
 The rationale is that early diagnosis may decrease cancer mortality by detecting cancer at an early and curable stage.
-Early detection may allow for less radical therapy and reduce costs.
+Early detection may allow for less radical therapy and reduce adverse effects.
 Risks include false-positive results, which necessitate confirmatory tests (eg, biopsy, endoscopy) that can lead to anxiety, significant morbidity, and significant costs; and false-negative results, which may give a mistaken sense of security, causing patients to ignore subsequent symptoms.

 Screening for cancer should be done in the following circumstances: